SeasonalBots/assets/README.md

 ---

-Thank you for contributing to the HalloweenBot Assets repository!
+Thank you for contributing to the ChristmasBot Assets repository!
 If you have any questions or need assistance, feel free to open an issue or contact us.